-Time to celebrate sakura-lovers – Japan’s annual cherry blossom forecast for 2017 is out!
+Time to celebrate sakura-lovers – Japan’s annual cherry blossom forecast for 2020 is out!

-This is definitely one of the most anticipated forecasts for Japan and travel lovers – the one document that thousands of visitors to Japan plan their travel schedules on.
+This is definitely one of the most anticipated forecasts for Japan and travel lovers – the one calendar that thousands of visitors to Japan plan their travel schedules on.
 Even while the mountains are still blanketed in snow and the locals and travelers are still bundled up in coats, the promise of the cherry blossoms’ eventual comeback is enough to warm us up.

-- May 4 to 11, 2017 – Hokkaido: Sapporo and surrounding areas
+- May 4 to 8 – Sapporo and around Hokkaido

 - Map of all locations